faisitalia/OpenMed-PoC/INSTALL.md

 # Installing OpenMed

-This document describes how to install OpenMed
+This document describes how to install OpenMed.

-Unfortunately, OpenMed is a webrtc server and generates email, so to run it you need to run it
+Since OpenMed is a WebRTC server and generates email, to run it in production you need:

 - a server on internet with a public IP (a virtul machine is fine)
 - a DNS name that points to it
-- the certificates for this DNS name
+- a SSL certificates for this DNS name
-- the app password for a gmail account to send emails
+- a passowrd or an app password for a Gmail account

 You can run locally for development but conferencing will not work.